 KEY RATING CONSIDERATIONS

-The confirmation of the Stable trend reflects DBRS Morningstar’s view that Luxembourg has significant capacity to face the shock from the global Coronavirus Disease (COVID-19) pandemic and to support the recovery of the economy.
-The economic contraction in 2020, particularly from non-financial sectors, is expected to be sharp.
-Nevertheless, the recession is expected to be less severe than that of the euro area average, and the economy is expected to recover in 2021.
-Similar to other countries, Luxembourg’s public finances will deteriorate in 2020, reflecting the fiscal response to the crisis and the economic contraction.
-However, Luxembourg entered the crisis with a strong fiscal position and the government debt ratio is set to remain modest within the country’s own debt ceiling of 30% of GDP.
+The confirmation of the Stable trend reflects Luxembourg’s ample capacity to confront the shock brought on by the coronavirus pandemic and to support the economic recovery without significant weakening of its public finances.
+The economy contracted in 2020, although only slightly when compared to the severe contractions of many of the country’s euro area peers.
+Luxembourg’s fiscal deficit and public debt ratio also deteriorated in 2020, reflecting the public response to the crisis and weaker economic activity.
+However, Luxembourg entered the crisis with a strong fiscal position and the government debt ratio is set to remain modest and below the country’s own debt ceiling of 30% of GDP.

-The ratings reflect Luxembourg’s sound public sector balance sheet and fiscal flexibility, its solid institutions and stable political environment, its advanced and very wealthy economy, and its strong external position.
-These credit strengths offset the challenges associated with the country’s relatively limited degree of economic diversification and small size of its economy, its vulnerability to external shocks, and its exposure to potential financial stability risks.
+The ratings reflect Luxembourg’s sound public sector balance sheet and fiscal flexibility.
+The ratings are also supported by its solid institutions and stable political environment, its advanced and wealthy economy, and its strong external position.
+These credit strengths offset the challenges associated with the country’s small economy with limited diversification, its vulnerability to external shocks, and its exposure to potential financial stability risks.

 Luxembourg is an attractive investment destination and is among the wealthiest economies in the world.
-Its attractiveness as a global financial centre and as a domicile for multinational firms rests on its highly skilled workforce, competitive tax and legal frameworks, and political stability.
-The international exposure of Luxembourg economy makes economic output volatile, which might overstate risks to the economy.
-Nevertheless, Luxembourg’s exceptionally high GNI per capita – almost twice that of the euro area average – and the highest saving rate in Europe provide the country with significant buffers against shocks.
-Together, these considerations support DBRS Morningstar’s assessment of the ‘Economic Structure and Performance’ building block.
+Due to its highly skilled workforce, competitive tax and legal frameworks, and political stability, Luxembourg is a global financial centre.
+DBRS Morningstar does not expect potential changes to the global corporate tax landscape to weaken Luxembourg’s competitive economic model.
+While international exposures make economic output volatile, risks to the economy from volatile growth rates are overstated.
+Luxembourg’s exceptionally high GNI per capita and the highest savings rate in Europe provide the country with significant buffers against shocks.
+Together, these considerations support DBRS Morningstar’s positive assessment of the ‘Economic Structure and Performance’ building block.

-Despite a significant increase, the government debt ratio is set to remain modest.
-The government is forecasting the debt ratio to increase from 22.1% of GDP in 2019 to 28.7% in 2020 and to 29.6% in 2021.
-This ratio is still among the lowest in Europe and below the country’s own ceiling of 30% of GDP.
-Moreover, on a net basis, the public sector is expected to maintain its creditor position, which reached over 40% of GDP in 2019, reflecting the assets from the Pension Reserve Fund, assets of the Intergenerational Sovereign Wealth Fund, and equity stakes in several commercial and non-commercial companies.
-Luxembourg’s borrowing costs also remain low and recent bond issuances in November 2019 and April 2020 were contracted at negative yields.
+The government debt ratio has increased, but is set to remain at modest levels.
+The debt ratio increased from 22.0% of GDP in 2019 to 24.9% in 2020 and the SP expects the ratio to peak in 2023 at 28.4%.
+Excluding COVID-related borrowing the ratio peaks in the same year at 24.4%.
+Thus the increase reflects the crisis response and the ratio remains among the lowest in Europe and below the country’s own ceiling of 30% of GDP.
+Moreover, on a net basis, the public sector is expected to maintain its creditor position, reflecting the assets from the Pension Reserve Fund, assets of the Intergenerational Sovereign Wealth Fund, and equity stakes in several commercial and non-commercial companies.
+Luxembourg’s borrowing costs also remain low and recent bond issuances were at negative yields.